taikoxyz/taiko-mono/packages/website/faq/index.md

 It comes from a Chinese old saying  一鼓作气 (Yīgǔzuòqì) meaning "Do it all at once".

-The first drum beat cheers people up, the second weakens them, and the third devitalizes them, the first is the most powerful.
+The first drum beat cheers people up, the second weakens them, and the third devitalizes them. the first is the most powerful.
 Taiko is the "drum".